What is cryptocurrency?

 Bitcoin: The Original Cryptocurrency

-Bitcoin was created as a way to send money without banks, governments, or middlemen.
-It’s often called "digital gold" because it’s scarce (only 21 million bitcoins will ever exist) and valuable.
+Bitcoin was created in 2008 by an unknown person or persons called Satoshi Nakamoto, as a way to send money without banks, governments, or middlemen.
+It’s often called "digital gold" because it’s scarce - only 21 million bitcoins will ever exist, it’s valuable.

 Ethereum: More Than Just Money